turboportal/scratch-render/README.md

-# TurboWarp/scratch-render
+# scratch-render

-scratch-render modified for use in [TurboWarp](https://turbowarp.org/).
-We've optimized some operations and added a lot of options.
+we literally are adding 3D

 ## Setup